es-progress/shell/docs/lib/db.md

 ## db-replace

 Replace all occurences of a string in a Database table.
 This is basically an ETL (extract-transform-load) operation.
-Table is dumped first, then `sed` substition and changed data imported finally.
+Table is dumped first, then `sed` substitution and changed data imported finally.
 Import means dropping and recreating table with new data.

 Basic Regular Expressions (BRE; no `-r` switch) is used for `sed` so `+`, `?,` and `(`, `)` treated literal.
 Delimiter for `sed` substition command can be changed as well, it defaults to `@` so strings can't contain `@` character.